openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/kubernetes-service.md

         --service-roles '@hello-service' --identity-roles '#hello-hosts'
     ```

-1. Simulate the policies to ensure your client identity has dial permission, and the router's identity has bind permission.
+1. Ensure your client identity has dial permission, and the router's identity has bind permission.

     ```text
     ziti edge policy-advisor services hello-service -q